 - The facility decreases your financial burden and helps recover without worrying about funds for medical care.

-- It’s of great help if you do not have immediate liquid cash to pay for the hospitalisation cost.
+- It’s of great help if you do not have immediate liquid cash to pay for the hospitalization cost.

 Things to Keep in Mind While Buying a Health Insurance with Cashless Facility